Faheemitian/workshop-pe/exercises/part02-ucp-clientbundle.md

 After downloading the client bundle, we will apply the settings to our system.

 1. Unzip the client bundle package.
-Make sure to store the client bundle in a `save place`, e.g. `user owned directory` or `password safe`.
+Make sure to store the client bundle in a `safe place`, e.g. `user owned directory` or `password safe`.

 2. Make sure all content of the ZIP file has been unpacked properly and stored in the same directory:
 ```